weeklyjs/weeklyjs.github.io/docs/_posts/2022-05-06-writing-cli-tools-with-typescript.md

 2. **popularity** (TypeScript was ranked 7th in the [2021 Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey/2021#section-most-popular-technologies-programming-scripting-and-markup-languages) with JavaScript being 1st),
 3. **tooling choice** (the Node.js ecosystem provides [quite a lot of CLI libraries](https://openbase.com/categories/js/best-javascript-cli-libraries)),
 4. **developer friendliness** (TypeScript is a scripted language but also has an advanced type system and static type checking which helps writing high-quality code),
-5. **performance** (since TypeScript code is, in the end, typically run by Node.js, it is in general sufficiently performant thanks to the [v8](https://v8.dev/) engine).
+5. **performance** (since TypeScript code is, in the end, typically run by Node.js, it is in general sufficiently performant thanks to the [v8  engine](https://v8.dev/)).

-Nonetheless, a typically non-trivial part of any TypeScript project is the set up.
+Nonetheless, a typically non-trivial part of any TypeScript project is the setup.
 Writing a CLI with e.g. Python and the [Click](https://click.palletsprojects.com/en/8.1.x/) library requires little more than writing a file with the [main function](https://docs.python.org/3/library/__main__.html#packaging-considerations).
-The higher setup complexity of TypeScript is of course due to the nature of TypeScript being a superset of JavaScript.
+This higher setup complexity is of course owed to the fact that TypeScript is a superset of JavaScript.
 To run TypeScript code, you typically transpile it to JavaScript and then execute the JavaScript code with Node.js.
 (Yes, even [ts-node](https://github.com/TypeStrong/ts-node) does that.)
 So, before running a program written in TypeScript, we need to transpile it to JavaScript first.
 This requires tooling and therefore setup.

 Preferably, we also want to have a single, packaged binary as the result of building our project, rather than a script file, to reduce installation overhead on part of the user.

 To assure high code quality we also typically want to include code formatting, linting, and tests.

-Preferably, we also want to have a single, packaged binary as the result of building our project rather than a script file to reduce installation overhead on part of the user.

-To assure high code quality we also typically want to include code formatting, linting, and tests.

 ## Basic development flow

-To hit the ground running, I created a starter project which already contains all required boilerplate and dependencies for running, formatting, linting, testing the code and packaging it to a binary.
+To hit the ground running, I created a starter project which already contains all required boilerplate and dependencies for running, formatting, linting, testing, and packaging the code to a standalone binary.

 > ℹ️ The starter project can be found on my [GitHub](https://github.com/fkurz/typescript-cliutil-starter) and via [npm](https://www.npmjs.com/package/@fkurz/typescript-cliutil-starter/).

+We first clone it and install dependencies.

 ```bash
 git clone git@github.com:fkurz/typescript-cliutil-starter.git my-cli